BlueBubbleWei/SDCND/Term1-P5-Vehicle-Detection/Project5_Vehicle_Detection_writeup_report.md

 SPECIFICATION :

 Here are some examples of test images from my classifier.
 As you can see there are multiple detections and false positives.
-To smoothen out multiple detections and to remove false positives, I used the technique for generating heatmaps that was suggested in the lectures and set a threshold of 2.
+To smoothen out multiple detections and to remove false positives, I used the technique for generating heatmaps that was suggested in the lectures.
-The code for this step is in cell 14 of the IPython notebook.

 ![alt text][image5]